Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/SecretsManagement-solutionsArea.md

 1. Encrypted secrets in git repositories
 1. Reference to secrets stored in the external key vault

-> **TLDR**: Referencing secrets in an external key vault is the recommended approach, because of, but not limited to, storing encrypted secrets in repo can result in secrets being exposed if the private key is leaked, easier to orchestrate secret rotation and scalable to with multiple clusters.
+> **TLDR**: Referencing secrets in an external key vault is the recommended approach, because of, but not limited to, storing encrypted secrets in repo can result in secrets being exposed if the private key is leaked, easier to orchestrate secret rotation and not as scalable to with multiple clusters or teams.

 ## 1. Encrypted Secrets in Git Repositories

 In this approach, secrets are manually encrypted by developers using a public key and the custom Kubernetes controller running in the target cluster can only decrypt the key.
 Some popular tools for his approach are [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets), [Mozilla SOPS](https://github.com/mozilla/sops)

+All the secret encryption tools share the following:

 - Secret changes are managed by making changes within the GitOps repository which provides great traceability of the changes made
 - All secrets can be rotated by making changes in GitOps, without accessing the cluster